gierasimiuk/jwtrest/README.md

 Data for all endpoints is in JSON format.

 ### Signup:
 Endpoint to process a signup action.
-If a user with the given username already exists, the server will respond with an error code of `400`.

 **URL:** `/api/users/signup`